ch3g3v4r4/jee5sample/trunk/embetin2/README.txt

 Deploy this app to Google App Engine:
-0. Use the command src/main/config/maven/add2repo.sh to install some artifacts
 1. Registering a new application at http://appengine.google.com/ and remember the app-id
 2. Replace all references to 'embetin2' by <app-id> in appengine-web.xml and pom.xml files
 3. Use command